apache/openwhisk/docs/about.md

 ## How OpenWhisk works

-OpenWhisk is an event-driven compute platform that runs code in response to events or direct invocations.
+OpenWhisk is an event-driven compute platform also referred to as Serverless computing or as Function as a Service (FaaS) that runs code in response to events or direct invocations.

 The following figure shows the high-level OpenWhisk architecture.